nestjsplus/test-auth-chapter-sample/README.md

 * ignoreExpiration: just to be explicit, we choose the default `false` setting, which delegates the responsibility of ensuring that a JWT has not expired to the Passport module.
 This means that if our route is supplied with an expired JWT, the request will be denied and a `401 Unauthorized` response sent.
 Passport conveniently handles this automatically for us.
 * secretOrKey: we are using the expedient option of supplying a symmetric secret for signing the token.
 Other options, such as a PEM-encoded public key, may be more appropriate for production apps (see [here](https://github.com/mikenicholson/passport-jwt#extracting-the-jwt-from-the-request) for more information).
 In any case, as cautioned earlier, **do not expose this secret publicly**.
 Instead, use an appropriate secrets vault, environment variable, or configuration service in your production app.

 The `validate()` method deserves some discussion.
 Recall that this method is called by Passport during request authorization.
-At this point in the process, Passport has verified the JWT's signature and decoded the token.
+At that point in the process, Passport has verified the JWT's signature and decoded the token.
 Passport then invokes our `validate()` method passing that decoded JWT as its single parameter.
 Based on the way JWT signing works, we can assume that we're receiving a token that we have previously signed and issued to a valid user.
 While we haven't written that code just yet, we can safely make the assumption that this token represents a user we have already validated against our user database.

-As a result of all this, our response to the `validate()` callback is trivial: we simply return an object containing the userId (note we choose a property name of `sub` to hold our userId to be consistent with JWT standards).
+As a result of all this, our response to the `validate()` callback is trivial: we simply return an object containing the `userId` (note we choose a property name of `sub` to hold our `userId` value to be consistent with JWT standards).
 Recall again that the purpose of this returned object, within the Passport framework, is so that Passport can build a `user` object and attach it as a property on the `Request` object.

 It's also worth pointing out that this framework leaves us room ('hooks' as it were) to inject other business logic into the process.
 For example, we **could** do a database lookup in our `validate()` method to extract more information about the user, resulting in a more enriched `user` object being available in our `Request`.
-This is also the place we may decide to do further token validation, such as looking up the userId in a list of revoked tokens, enabling us to perform token revocation.
-The model we've implemented here in our sample code is a fast, "stateless JWT" model, where each API call is immediately authorized based on the presence of a valid JWT, and a small bit of information about the requester is available in our Request pipeline.
+This is also the place we may decide to do further token validation, such as looking up the `userId` in a list of revoked tokens, enabling us to perform token revocation.
+The model we've implemented here in our sample code is a fast, "stateless JWT" model, where each API call is immediately authorized based on the presence of a valid JWT, and a small bit of information about the requester (its `userId`) is available in our Request pipeline.

 #### Implement JWT strategy guards

-As with the earlier local-strategy, we're now ready to implement Guards to:
+We're now at the stage where we can implement Guards to:
-1. Trigger authentication upon user login (this time, via a REST request)
+1. Trigger authentication upon user login (this time, via a RESTful API request)
 2. Enforce security on protected REST API endpoints

 Let's deal with the login Guard first.
 We're going to piggyback on the local-storage strategy to allow clients to login with a username and password.
 In our first use case (server-side web app), we took steps to ensure that a session was established.
-To accomplish that, we extended the built-in `AuthGuard` class and overrode the `canActivate()` method (see [Implement guards]()).
+To accomplish that, we extended the built-in `AuthGuard` class and overrode the `canActivate()` method (see [Implement guards](#implement-guards)).
 In this use case, we don't need sessions, so we can use the out-of-the-box `AuthGuard` provided by the passport-local strategy.

 Let's update the `POST /api/login` route handler to do so.
 Open the `api.controller.ts` file in the `api` folder, and update the `@Post('/login')` route as shown below, as well as the several new imports.
-While we're here, we're also adding a Guard to the `@Get('/me')` route.
+While we're here, we're also adding a Guard to the `@Get('/me')` route, and making a change to the `getProfile()` method body.
 We'll discuss that next.

 ```typescript
 // src/api/api.controller.ts